Consumer Information

 Students may receive Federal financial aid funding for the repeat of a failing grade or withdrawal of any class or classes.
 Repeated coursework may only be funded one additional time per repeated course.
 Additional time taken for repeated coursework is counted toward the maximum timeframe listed in the table above.

-The period of time for which a student receives an approved leave of absence will be included in the maximum time frame required to complete their program.
+The period for which a student receives an approved leave of absence will be included in the maximum time frame required to complete their program.

 All MD/MPH and MD/Certificate Program students must meet program-specific performance requirements (e.g. minimum GPA requirements) as stated in each Program’s Regulations.
 Failure to maintain a minimum required academic performance will result in failure to meet SAP requirements and loss of eligibility for Federal financial aid.

-Students who receive a non-passing grade on two occasions for any single course may not appeal for reinstatement of Federal financial aid eligibility for the MD program unless and until the failed coursework is successfully remediated and a score of Pass is recorded on the Official Transcript.
-Students on probation and under a formal remedial Academic Plan who fail to meet all conditions of the Academic Plan may not appeal for reinstatement of Federal financial aid eligibility for the MD program unless and until the terms of the Academic Plan are successfully met and approved by the Senior Associate Dean.
+Students who receive a non-passing grade on two occasions for any single course may not appeal for reinstatement of federal financial aid eligibility for the MD program unless and until the non-passing coursework is successfully remediated and a passing grade is recorded on the Official Transcript.
+Students on probation and under a formal remedial Academic Plan who fail to meet all conditions of the initial Academic Plan may not appeal for reinstatement of Federal financial aid eligibility for the MD program unless, and until, the terms of a subsequent written academic plans are agreed upon and approved by the Office of Student Affairs, Senior Associate Dean for Education, and the Office of Financial Aid Director.

 Students who fail to meet SAP requirements will be notified in writing by the Office of Financial Aid of their status for continued financial aid funding.